 Hotel Maribor — If you’re after a more plush hotel during your time in Maribor, then this is a fantastic choice for you.
 There are numerous clean and comfortable rooms available — all equipped with a flat-screen TV, air conditioning, and a patio with river views — and there is a great breakfast included in the room rate.
 Click here to see their availability

 Airbnb — If you would rather stay in a private room in a local’s home or in your own apartment, then Airbnb is a great option for you.
-There are numerous properties available on the platform (like this lovely apartment with friendly hosts) and if you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+There are numerous properties available on the platform (like this lovely apartment with friendly hosts).
+Click here to browse the best Airbnbs in Maribor.

 Not quite what you’re looking for?
 Click here to browse more Maribor hotels!

 Slovenia’s second city is such an underrated destination and truly deserves more visitors.
 There are numerous things to do in Maribor that are sure to delight any type of traveller.

 When travelling in Maribor, it’s always a good idea to make sure you have a travel insurance policy so you’re covered for any unfortunate events!
 We like WorldNomads and always use them for our trips – click here to get a quote from WorldNomads